Raymond Radiguet: Film adaptations

 In 1947, Claude Autant-Lara released his film Le diable au corps, based on Radiguet's novel, and starring Gérard Philipe.
 Coming just after World War II, the movie caused controversy in its turn.
 Among the other cinematic versions of Radiguet's story, the heavily adapted version by Marco Bellocchio, Il diavolo in corpo (1986), was notable as being among the first mainstream films to show unsimulated sex.

-In 1970, Le Bal du compte d'Orgel was adapted into a film, starring Jean-Claude Brialy as Le comte Anne d'Orgel.
+In 1970, Le Bal du comte d'Orgel was adapted into a film, starring Jean-Claude Brialy as Le comte Anne d'Orgel.
 It was the last movie directed by Marc Allégret, who, like Radiguet, had once fallen under the spell of Cocteau.

-In popular culture

-The artist David Cilnius has dedicated his lyric/poem Whip the poor will to the writer's premature death, quoting Radiguet's last words.
+In 2000, Radiguet's life and work were examined by Jean-Christophe Averty in Les deux vies du chat Radiguet, for the TV series Un siècle d'écrivains.